Why should my family get the COVID-19 Vaccine?

-As of September 13, 2021, indoor venues in New York City, including indoor dining, gyms, and movie theaters, are required to get proof of at least one dose of a COVID-19 vaccine and a photo ID for any customers to enter as part of the “Key To NYC” program.
-Learn more about the program here.
+As of March 7, 2022, NYC Mayor Eric Adams has suspended the “Key To NYC” program.
+Indoor venues in New York City, including indoor dining, gyms, and movie theaters, are no longer required to ask customers for proof of at least one dose of a COVID-19 vaccine and a photo ID.
+Businesses may still request customers be vaccinated to enter.

 Is the vaccine safe?